timo-quinn/yeastnotes/README.md

 I'm planning to add the following features:

- * Deleting brews
+ * Deleting brews.
- * Copying brews
+ * Copying brews.
- * Exporting data into Excel & JSON
+ * Exporting data into Excel & JSON.
+ * Fix the rendering for Mobile.
- * Gravity Calculations for ABV
+ * Gravity Calculations for ABV.
- * Tasting Notes (Clarity, Aroma, Taste)
+ * Tasting Notes (Clarity, Aroma, Taste).
- * Temperature Log (& adjusting Gravity accordingly?)
+ * Temperature Log (& adjusting Gravity accordingly?).
- * Nutrient Additions
+ * Nutrient Additions.
  * Beer support - I don't brew beer, but I know it's got a whole heap of extra data that may be useful to capture, like water hardness and acidity.
  * Comments on public brews.
  * Sharing brews (i.e. permalinks).